 And of course, you couldn't articulate or point out so much as one mistake or factual error I've made, anywhere.
 Not even one.
-So much for credibility, eh?
+So

 For some reason you also forgot to quote the statement I'm supposed to be backing away from.
 Weird how some people will go so far to show that they have no credibility.